 If I don’t pass, how long do I have to wait before taking the test again?

 That’s a question that varies from state to state.
-In Saskatchewan, you’re required to wait two weeks before taking the test on computer again.
+In Saskatchewan, you’re required to wait 14 days between each retake with up to 3 attempts on a subject area within a calendar year.

 How much does it cost to retake the test?
 Can I retake the test for free?